zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

 ## 📻 News
+2024.4.26: It's a pitty that we are still updating the  [Interface Specification v.6.4].
+We are trying to make the minimum change and notify the relevant groups with each updates.
+1. In Feedback2Item and Feeback2Store, the "Item" and "Store" have been changed to "ItemId" and "StoreId".

-2024.4.24：We update the [Interface Specification v6.3](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.6.3.md).
+2024.4.24：We update the [Interface Specification v.6.3](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.6.3.md).
 Hopefully this could be the final one(for the first iteration):
 1. Unpacking the encapsulated data interfaces of Web.
 2. Update the "Interests" items.